Love in the Afternoon (1957 film): Release

 Produced at a cost of $2.1 million, the film was plagued by underfinancing.
-The debt Allied Artists incurred while making Friendly Persuasion prompted the studio to sell the distribution rights of Love in the Afternoon for Europe to gain more financing.
+The debt Allied Artists incurred while making Friendly Persuasion prompted the studio to sell the distribution rights for Love in the Afternoon in Europe to raise more financing.

 The film had its world premiere in Paris on May 29, 1957.
 It opened in Los Angeles on June 19, 1957, and in New York on August 23, 1957.

 Box-office

 The film was a commercial failure in the United States.
 It did not resonate with American audiences in part because Cooper looked too old to be having an affair with Hepburn's young character.
 Wilder himself admitted: "It was a flop.
 Why?
-Because I got Coop the week he suddenly got old".
+Because I got Coop the week he suddenly got old."
 Allied Artists re-released the film in 1961 under the new title Fascination.
 However, in Europe, the film was a major success, released under the title Ariane.